nicodex/HelloAmi/README.md

 About
 -----

-This project contains some simple classic Amiga (1.0-3.1) examples:
+This project contains some basic classic Amiga (1.0-3.1) examples:
   - `HelloAmi.asm`
     Combined CLI and Workbench program, that prints "Hello, World!" on the console (requests a new console window if run from WB).